Vox Sound Limited - articles in Beat Instrumental

 Also from the August issue of "Beat Instrumental", a shot of Macari's Musical Exchange in the old Jennings shop on Charing Cross Road.
 At left, two AC50s and T60 or T100 cabs, an AC100 and 2x15", an AC50 Foundation Bass, and two Super Foundation Basses.
 To right, a SS100 PA, an AC30, and just visible, a Defiant.

 Beat Instrumental, September 1971.
 The setting up of a music shop, hardly coincidentally, not too far from the new Vox/Birch-Stolec factory.

 58 Norman Road on Google Street, a couple of years ago, then and probably now a Gallery Shop.

 Beat Instrumental, no. 103, November 1971.
 Notes on the new "Vox Sound Limited" office and personnel. £100,000 of export orders was no small feat.
 The last line is intriguing: "On their stand at the Canadian show, Vox will be exhibiting their latest range of educational and PA equipment."

 As this is the November issue, the event had of course already taken place.
 But what was Vox educational equipment?

 November 1971.
 Note the new addresses.
-In two ads from April 1971 Vox is still in Erith.
+In notices from July 1971 Vox is still in Erith.
 Below, two further snippets from Nov.
 '71, the second noting sales of £100,000 following the Associated Instrument Industries fair in August.